Need some Thanksgiving side dish recipes?

 - Traditional Thanksgiving Turkey Stuffing – this one can be made ahead and ready to stuff the turkey with the next day or just bake in a buttered dish.
 Notice the new picture! ***This post also has info on cooking a turkey and other Thanksgiving meal prep info.

-- Here is the BEST Cranberry Gelatin recipe, or here's a Fermented Cranberry Relish – this is so good that even those who aren't huge cranberry fans will love it.
-Also can be made-ahead.
+- Here is the BEST Cranberry Gelatin recipe, it's my favorite of ALL the Thanksgiving side dish recipes, oh how I love this stuff.
+Or here's a Fermented Cranberry Relish – this is so good that even those who aren't huge cranberry fans will love it.
+It also can be made-ahead.

 - Homemade applesauce is a nice side dish with turkey.